coverclock/com-diag-hayloft/README.md

 TARGET

-Hayloft have been built and tested on the following targets.
+Hayloft has been built and tested on the following targets.

 "Nickel"
 Intel NUC5i7RYH